quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part49_20.4_Code_Listi.md

 This phenomenon arises because the Fourier series converges to the average value at the discontinuities rather than the exact values immediately before and after the jump.
 This results in an overshoot that tends to oscillate around the actual function value.

-To illustrate this, consider the potential \(U(x, y)\) near a corner point where the boundary condition changes abruptly.
+To illustrate this, consider the potential $U(x, y)$ near a corner point where the boundary condition changes abruptly.
 The series will overshoot the true value of the potential at these points due to the nature of Fourier convergence.

 x??